|Fastest Growing Market:||Asia Pacific|

 To understand geography trends, Download Sample Report

 The global building insulation materials market is fragmented in nature, with no player occupying a significant position in the market.
 Still, the top four-five players in the market enjoy a considerable share in the global market.
-The major companies of the market studied include BASF SE, Saint-Gobain, ROCKWOOL International A/S, Knauf Insulation, and Owens Corning, among others.
+The major companies of the market studied include BASF SE, Saint-Gobain, Rockwool International A/S, Knauf Gips KG, and Owens Corning, among others.

 - In September 2020, Saint-Gobain announced the acquisition of Strikolith, a Netherlands company, specialized in the production of external insulation systems, interior finishing, and renovation products and solutions.
 The company offers a wide range of expanded polystyrene boards and sheets for façade insulation.